-Configuration option Default value Description threadPoolType FIXED The type of the thread pool.
-Possible values are: FIXED, FIXED_TIMEOUT, NONE, SINGLE_THREAD threadPoolSize Runtime.getRuntime().avail albeanumbeesosoblansads to be used for bean loading and deployment. threadPoolKeepAliveTime 60 seconds Passed to the constructor of the ThreadPoolExecutor class, maximum time that excess idle threads will wait for new tasks before terminating. threadPoolDebug false If set to true, debug timing information is printed to the standard output.
+Configuration option Default value Description threadPoolType FIXED The type ofthethreadpool.Possiblevaluesare:FIXED, FIXED_TIMEOUT, NONE,SINGLE_THREAD threadPoolSize Runtime.getRuntime().avai a be and the soft dame and soft of the used for bean loading and deployment. threadPoolKeepAliveTime 60 seconds Passed to the constructor of the ThreadPoolExecutor class, maximum time that excess idle threads will wait for new tasks before terminating. threadPoolDebug false If set to true, debug timing information is printed to the standard output.